-Claudio Agosti is a self-taught hacker who since the late 90ties has gradually become a techno-political activist as technology has begun to interfere with society and human rights.
-In the last decades, he worked on whistleblower protection with GlobaLeaks, advocated against corporate surveillance, and founded “facebook tracking exposed.”
-He is a research associate in UvA, DATACTIVE team, vice president of the Hermes Center for Digital Human Rights.
+Claudio Agosti is a self-taught hacker who since the late 90ties has gradually become a techno-political activist.
+In the last decades, he worked on whistleblower protection with GlobaLeaks, advocated against corporate surveillance and founded “facebook tracking exposed.”
+He is a research associate at DATACTIVE (University of Amsterdam) team and vice president of the Hermes Center for Digital Human Rights. → Website

-Ramon Amaro (@SambaRhino) is a Lecturer in the Department of Visual Cultures at Goldsmiths, University of London as well as in the Centre for Research Architecture where he teaches the MA special subject ‘Conflicts & Negotiations’, and the BA courses ‘Fact of Blackness’ and ‘Space and Time’.
-Previously he was Research Fellow in Digital Culture at Het Nieuwe Instituut in Rotterdam and visiting tutor in Media Theory at the Royal Academy of Art, The Hague, NL (KABK).
+Ramon Amaro is a Lecturer in the Department of Visual Cultures at Goldsmiths, University of London as well as in the Centre for Research Architecture where he teaches the MA special subject ‘Conflicts & Negotiations’, and the BA courses ‘Fact of Blackness’ and ‘Space and Time’.
 Ramon completed his PhD in Philosophy at Goldsmiths, while holding a Masters degree in Sociological Research from the University of Essex and a BSe in Mechanical Engineering from the University of Michigan, Ann Arbor.
-He has worked as Assistant Editor for the SAGE open access journal Big Data & Society; quality design engineer for General Motors; and programmes manager for the American Society of Mechanical Engineers (ASME).
-His research interests include machine learning, design/engineering, black ontology, and philosophies of being.
+His research interests include machine learning, design/engineering, black ontology, and philosophies of being. → Website

 Caroline Sinders is a machine learning design researcher and artist.
-She is the founder of Convocation Design + Research, a design and research agency focusing on the intersections of machine learning, user research, designing for public good, and solving communication difficult problems.
+She is the founder of Convocation Design + Research.
 As a designer and researcher, she’s worked with groups like Amnesty International, Intel, IBM Watson, the Wikimedia Foundation as well as others.
 She is also a research fellow with Harvard University’s Kennedy School of Government and Policy.
 Caroline has held fellowships with BuzzFeed, Eyebeam, SOHO20 Gallery, the Yerba Buena Centers of the Arts, the Studio for Creative Inquiry, the International Center of Photography as well as others.
 Her work has been featured at the Victoria and Albert Museum, MoMA PS1, the Houston Center for Contemporary Art, Slate, Quartz, the Channels Biennale, as well as others.
-Caroline holds a master’s degree from New York University’s Interactive Telecommunications Program.
+Caroline holds a master’s degree from New York University’s Interactive Telecommunications Program. → Website

 Bring Your Metadata: A Practical Analysis of the Facebook Algorithm